Joystream/joystream/storage-node/README.md

 yarn storage-cli dev-init
 ```

-This will configure the running chain with alice as the storage lead and with a know role key for
+This will configure the running chain with alice as the storage lead and with a known role key for
 the storage provider.

 Run colossus in development mode: